 - Vesting Schedule

 - Section 83(b) Election

 - Restricted Stock Advantages

 When the employee fulfills the conditions, the issuing company transfers the stocks to the grantee (employee).
 The issuing company will forfeit the shares in case the employee fails to fulfill the conditions.

 Structure and Purpose

-Company issue the restricted stocks to an employee on issue date similar to equity shares, preference shares, and other stock option plans.
-Though, restricted stocks do not have any special feature; the employee cannot take possession of these stocks until they complete the vesting schedule.
-Vesting schedule can be a program or task given to the employee by an employer.
-Restricted stock is classified as a “full-value grant”, whereby the shares carry the full value of the stock at the time of its issue.
+Company issue the restricted stocks to an employee on the issue date, similar to equity shares, preference shares, and other stock option plans.
+Though restricted stocks do not have any special features, the employee cannot take possession of these stocks until they complete the vesting schedule.
+A vesting schedule can be a program or task given to the employee by an employer.
+Restricted stock is classified as a “full-value grant,” whereby the shares carry the full value of the stock at the time of its issue.

-These stock resemble the traditional non-qualified plans, there is a substantial risk of forfeiting of shares to the employees.
+These stocks resemble the traditional non-qualified plans; there is a substantial risk of forfeiting shares to the employees.
 Non-fulfillment of the requirements of the vesting schedule amounts to a forfeiture of stock.

-Employers issue the restricted stock to employees in order to motivate them to accomplish corporate goals.
+Employers issue restricted stock to employees to motivate them to accomplish corporate goals.
 There are generally three types of vesting conditions: